WILLE-DAC/wip/V Imperium by-laws.md

 Proposals
 </p>

-Any DAO member can publish a new proposal or propose changes to existing proposals by using the forums on the on-line platform.
+Any DAC member can publish a new proposal or propose changes to existing proposals by using the forums on the on-line platform.
 The proposals must consist of a title, an abstract and a body:

 I. The title must be a short phrase associated with the proposal with a maximum of 30 words.